byronfichardt/laravel-free-exception-tracker/README.md

 ## Usage

-In the Hanler.php file, add the following to the report method:
+In the Handler.php file, add the following to the report method:

 ```php
 Tracker::report($exception);